nurislammridha/texus-landing-page/README.md

 ### 02) CSS3: I use modern css (flex box, grid and animations) for styling.

+### 03) CSS3 Animation: I use modern css3 animation and hover effect.

 ### 03) Javascript: For smooth scrolling(when navigation) and auto slide for hero caurosel.

 # Some basic module I design for better user experience